-- C8.1 It is the responsibility of the student to formally advise Registry of any withdrawal or suspension.
+- C8.1 It is the responsibility of the student to formally advise Registry of any withdrawal or interruption of study (suspension).
 Notification to their Head of Subject or Programme Leader/Co-ordinator is not accepted.
-Failure to formally advise Registry in writing may have. - C8.2 Students who wish to suspend or withdraw from their programme of study must complete the relevant form, which can be found in the Student tab on MyNewman.
+Failure to formally advise Registry in writing may have. - C8.2 Students who wish to interrupt or withdraw from their programme of study must complete the relevant form, which can be found in the Student tab on MyNewman.

-Section 9: Suspension of Study
+Section 9: Interruption (Suspension) of Study

-C9.1 Newman University may give permission for students to suspend their studies for up to one academic year, and exceptionally, for up to two years, subject to approval by the Programme Assessment Board.
-The University does not guarantee that the same programme will be available for the student to return to after suspension of studies.

-- C9.2 Under DfE requirements, students on Schools Direct or SCITT cannot, under any circumstances, suspend their studies and may only withdraw. - C9.3 In order to apply for a suspension, students must fill in the form provided on MyNewman and confirm the support of their Programme Leader for this course of action.
-A hardcopy of the completed form must be provided to Registry. - C9.4 The date of suspension will be recorded as the date that Registry receives the completed form.
-This applies to all full-time students including home, EU and self-funding students. - C9.5 Students should be aware that they will not have access to the University's internal IT systems during the period of their suspension.
+- C9.1 Newman University may give permission for students to interrupt their studies for up to one academic year, and exceptionally, for up to two years, subject to approval by the Programme Assessment Board.
+The University does not guarantee that the same programme will be available for the student to return to after suspension of studies. - C9.2 Under DfE requirements, students on Schools Direct or SCITT cannot, under any circumstances, suspend their studies and may only withdraw. - C9.3 In order to apply for a interruption of study, students must fill in the form provided on MyNewman and confirm the support of their Programme Leader for this course of action.
+A hardcopy of the completed form must be provided to Registry. - C9.4 The date of interruption of study will be recorded as the date that Registry receives the completed form.
+This applies to all full-time students including home, EU and self-funding students. - C9.5 Students should be aware that they will not have access to the University's internal IT systems during the period of their interruption of study.
 This includes access to Moodle and MyNewman. - C9.6 Students will normally be expected to resume studies at the start of an academic year, although a return at the start of semester two may also be considered, where the programme allows.
-Students may be required to complete outstanding assessment by resit of any assessment component/s or by retake of modules, as determined by the Programme Assessment Board. - C9.7 A student who is returning from suspension and is on a programme which has professional requirements, must complete any professional requirements before re-enrolment. - C9.8 Students who do not respond to a request regarding their return from suspension will be assumed to have withdrawn and their records closed. - C9.9 If a student does not return after two years of suspension they will be automatically withdrawn. - C9.10 If a student suspends from their programme they will be liable to pay a percentage of their course fees dependent upon suspension date.
-25% is payable at enrolment (with a 14 day cooling off period), a further 25% at start of January and remaining 50% at start of April, for those enrolling at the start of the academic year. - C9.11 Should a student withdraw within the first two weeks of semester one, no payment will be incurred. - C9.12 Where a student has successfully passed modules and/or levels of their programme they will have their results considered by the appropriate Programme Assessment Board and any exit award confirmed.
+Students may be required to complete outstanding assessment by resit of any assessment component/s or by retake of modules, as determined by the Programme Assessment Board. - C9.7 A student who is returning from an interruption of study and is on a programme which has professional requirements, must complete any professional requirements before re-enrolment. - C9.8 Students who do not respond to a request regarding their return from an interruption to study will be assumed to have withdrawn and their records closed. - C9.9 If a student does not return after two years of interrupted studies they will be automatically withdrawn. - C9.10 If a student interrupts from their programme they will be liable to pay a percentage of their course fees dependent upon suspension date.
+25% is payable at enrolment (with a 14 day cooling off period), a further 25% at start of January and remaining 50% at start of April, for those enrolling at the start of the academic year. - C9.11 Should a student withdraw within the first two weeks of semester one, no payment will be incurred.